Operación Pacífico

 Operación Pacífico is an American drama television series produced by Telemundo Global Studios and Fox Telecolombia for Telemundo.
-The series it premiered on 10 February 2020 and ended on 17 April of the same year.
+The series premiered on 10 February 2020 and ended on 17 April 2020.

 Synopsis

-The series revolves around Amalia Ortega (Majida Issa), a leading and brilliant federal agent of the secret investigation unit of the National Police that has the mission and personal objective of capturing El Guapo, one of the last drug traffickers on the northern border of Mexico.
+The series revolves around Amalia Ortega, a leading and brilliant federal agent of the secret investigation unit of the National Police who has the mission and personal objective of capturing El Guapo, one of the last drug traffickers on the northern border of Mexico.